 - 1. The applicant cites appropriate, high-quality data sources. - 2.
 The organization demonstrates having an adequate existing mechanism in place to reliably and efficiently gather information about constituents' needs and priority issues on a regular basis. - 3.
 The priority issues and needs of the organization's constituents align with HRSA programs, populations, and priorities. - 4.
-The applicant provides a clear, reasonable, and actionable outline and prioritization of the short-term (<1 year), medium-term (2-3 years), and long-term (>4 years) capacity-building efforts to address the needs of health care payment and financing officials.

-- The applicant demonstrates an in-depth understanding of the key issues, challenges, and data needs of the nation's health care safety net, as well as how those factors intersect with the needs of health care payment and financing officials. - 6.
+The applicant provides a clear, reasonable, and actionable outline and prioritization of the short-term (<1 year), medium-term (2-3 years), and long-term (>4 years) capacity-building efforts to address the needs of state legislators and legislative officials. - 5.
+The applicant demonstrates an in-depth understanding of the key issues, challenges, and data needs of the nation's health care safety net, as well as how those factors intersect with the needs of state legislators and legislative officials. - 6.
 The applicant demonstrates how enhanced bidirectional communication between the organization's constituents and HRSA would benefit the organization's constituents, HRSA, and the health care safety net.